return42/sphkerneldoc/linux_src_doc/include/linux/rcupdate_h.rst

-by a single external-to-structure RCU-protected pointer, then you may use \ :c:func:`RCU_INIT_POINTER`\  to initialize the internal RCU-protected pointers, but you must use \ :c:func:`rcu_assign_pointer`\  to initialize the external-to-structure pointer -after- you have completely initialized the reader-accessible portions of the linked structure.
+by a single external-to-structure RCU-protected pointer, then you may use \ :c:func:`RCU_INIT_POINTER`\  to initialize the internal RCU-protected pointers, but you must use \ :c:func:`rcu_assign_pointer`\  to initialize the external-to-structure pointer *after* you have completely initialized the reader-accessible portions of the linked structure.

 Note that unlike \ :c:func:`rcu_assign_pointer`\ , \ :c:func:`RCU_INIT_POINTER`\  provides no